lord-dubious/twagent/README.md

 The death of the Twitter API is long, long overdue.
 Bad for us consumers?
 Sure.
 But these companies are not charities, they exist to make money.

-### In relation to this project
+Given his heavy investment into XAI, Elon Musk should support AI Agentic Workflows which interact with X through selenium/puppeteer.
+Otherwise, he'd be anti-AI and threaten US digital sovereignty and national security.

+### scraping vs limited/expensive APIs
 - Agent A, B1/2 E could be done easily with V2 access, though you'd be rate-limited.
 Trends API is more unstable with conflicting information in the documentation.
 - For X's Communities' feature, you can only do one call per 15 minutes.
 That is a complete mess and scraping is likely better.

-Given his heavy investment into XAI, Elon Musk should support AI Agentic Workflows which interact with X through selenium/puppeteer.
-Otherwise, he'd be anti-AI and threaten US digital sovereignty and national security.

-### This workflow prioritizes:
+### my workflow prioritizes:

 1. **Insight Grading**: The system grades tweets based on their insightfulness.
 Insight is determined by analyzing the content of the tweet, considering factors such as relevance, originality, and depth of information.
 The grading process involves:
    - **Relevance**: How closely the tweet relates to the specified topic or trend.